Top-Rated DWI Lawyers & Criminal Defense Attorneys

 Our team of Austin DWI Attorneys and support staff are committed to providing exceptional service for our clients.
 Stephen’s desire to start his own firm is a result of an arrest he experienced when he was in the military.
 He had a terrible experience with the lack of communication from the office of the attorney he hired.
 Throughout the case he was only able to get one call back and never another update on his case.
 As such, Stephen ensures his staff and attorneys are available for phone calls and always keep you up to date on your case.
 You can rest assured that we will do everything possible to resolve your DWI case with a positive result.
 We pride ourselves on our high success rate in the complicated field of Texas DWI Law.
 Using our expertise and experience, we will devote tireless energy as we advocate in your defense.

-Client’s Liberty.
+Client’s Freedom.

 KEPT US UP TO DATE EACH STEP OF THE WAY